JaysonPye/Journal/2025/daily-log.md

 # Daily Log of what I need to get done each day, with thoughts on how it went and new things I learned.

 ---
+## 2025-09-03

+- [x] Exercise
+- [x] Japanese Study
+- [x] IT Self-Study
+- [x] Jobhunt / Client Search

+📝 Notes:

+- Focusing harder on design choices in rails has become a priority as I've finally started to see jobs popping up in ruby that I feel somewhat qualified for.
+- From tomorrow I will start doing some leetcode work in ruby as I feel my simple problem solving work has been replaced with making a million partials to display front end information.
+- Planning some more youtube content from this weekend to keep myself going.

 ## 2025-09-01